Tijuana Bible basics,

 Perhaps the most memorable of all are the comics of Wesley Morse.
 While most 8 pager humor had a dark side his books were lighthearted sex romps where everyone "came" away happy. (sorry!)

-Morse, a seasoned pro of newspaper comics and advertising, knew how to connect with his audience through everyday scenarios we can all see ourselves in.
+Morse, a seasoned pro of newspaper comics, and advertising, knew how to connect with his audience through everyday scenarios we can all see ourselves in.

 As an "A Train" rider for many years, I particularly enjoy "It Started in the Subway - and Ended in the Bronx".
 The fantasy of anonymous sex with a cute straphanger, rings a bell with every urbanite who's ever fixated on rubbing against a sexy stranger's ass!